MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models

 \subsubsection{Tencent}

 The Tencent dataset \cite{conferencingspeech2022} was a Chinese dataset designed for speech quality assessment in online conference scenarios.
 First, samples from three publicly available datasets were artificially distorted with either background noise, clipping, or codec compression loss.
 Then, noise suppression and packet loss concealment were applied to simulate a realistic online conference scenario.
 In addition, samples with either simulated reverberation or recorded in a reverberant environment were also considered, each with a different room size and reverberation delay.
-Most samples have a sampling frequency of 16 kHz, while some are in 48 kHz.
-Each sample was rated by more than twenty listeners.
-As part of the dataset of the ConferencingSpeech2022 challenge, the organizers only provided the training partition.
+Most samples have a sampling frequency of 16 kHz, whereas some are at 48 kHz.
+As part of the dataset of the ConferencingSpeech2022 challenge \cite{conferencingspeech2022}, the organizers only provided the training partition.
 Therefore, we used a random 9:1 train/dev split.